Dinir/obs-audio-filter-guide/guide-en.md

 When you applied a filter and as a result the channel signal became quieter, you can apply this filter to compensate for the loss.

-This filter has another use than just 'boosting up' the signal: Compressor can make a better adjustment for a signal that's loud in overall.

 # Noise Gate

 ![Noise Gate Window][Window: Noise Gate]